pha5echange/eng-tools/README.md

 14) Network layout parameters can be edited in 'config/config_nw.txt'.

-15) Rename a GEXF file ('gexf/shm.gexf') and run 'shm.py' to calculate the SimpleHybridity Metric (SHM) for a graph.
+15) Rename a GEXF file ('gexf/shm.gexf') and run 'shm.py' to calculate the SimpleHybridity Metric (SHM) for a graph. 'shm.py' also outputs 'data/shm_plot.txt'.

+16) Run shm_H_plotter.py' after 'shm.py' to plot 2 linegraphs (in 'graphs/..').
+One shows 'GraphH' (dashed blue) and 'Mean-NodeH' (solid red).
+The other shows '% H=1.0 hybrid nodes' (dashed blue) and '% Progenitor nodes' (solid red).

 MANIFEST: